Management of external devices (peripherals) with Intune

 Allow only specific devices

-If you want to define which USB Stick is allowed you can do this with the following steps:
+If you want to define which USB sticks are allowed, you can do this with the following steps:

 • Create a reusable setting by going back to the Attack surface reduction section and select Reusable settings